RedHatInsights/rhproxy/README.md

 # sudo firewall-cmd --reload
 ```

-A few seconds later, you may proxy-forward Red-Hat Insights traffic to http://\<server-hosting-the-proxy\>:3128
+A few seconds later, you may proxy-forward Red-Hat Insights traffic to http://\<rhproxy-hostname\>:3128

 When running the Insights proxy, a self-signed certificate is created for accessing any resources served by the proxy
-nd is stored in the host's `~/.local/share/rhproxy/certs/` directory.
+and is stored in the host's `~/.local/share/rhproxy/certs/` directory.
 You may provide your own
 HTTPS certificate and key in this location before starting the Insights proxy:

 - `~/.local/share/rhproxy/certs/rhproxy.crt`
 - `~/.local/share/rhproxy/certs/rhproxy.key`

-The web server part of the Insights proxy can be accessed at https://\<server-hosting-the-proxy\>:8443
+The web server part of the Insights proxy can be accessed via https://\<rhproxy-hostname\>:8443

 The download content area for the Insights proxy web server is located in the following location: